Dynepic/playPORTALnpm/README.md

     const redir = '<YOUR REDIRECT_URI HERE>';
 ```

-   And, in your app startup, add the initialization to the componentDidMount method:
+And, in your app startup code, add the initialization to the componentDidMount method:

 ```
     export default class App extends React.Component {